Skip to Main Content Skip to Footer Toggle Navigation Menu

 Refund and withdrawal policies

-Room and board (meal plan) costs
+Room and meal plan (board plan) costs

 All room and board costs for all locations are detailed in the current Linfield University Catalog.